-I must admit I was a tad nervous going into Morocco, as Africa was a new continent in our travels, and the culture was a departure from what we have known in Europe for the last couple of years.
+I must admit I was a tad nervous going into Morocco, as Africa was a new continent in our travels.
+The culture was a departure from what we have known in Europe for the last couple of years.
 Let me tell you, though, Morocco really impressed us, after it totally overwhelmed our senses!

 Because we were only there for a few days, we decided to stay right in the Medina (the Old City), rather than the more modern area of town.
 We stayed at an absolutely breathtaking riad called Riad Les Oudayas.
 (Side note: Riad means “garden”.
-Buildings here are very basic on the ouside, usually with just an unassuming door, but when you enter, everything is built around a stunning courtyard!
+Buildings here are very basic on the outside.
+Usually with just an unassuming door, but when you enter, everything is built around a stunning courtyard!
 The courtyards that have trees are called “riads”, whereas the buildings that don’t have trees are called “dars”.
 One of the many things we learned about Morocco this trip!)

 We were welcomed with the traditional Moroccan mint tea and cookies and the hospitality never stopped.
 We ate dinner and breakfast here every day because the food was so incredible and the hosts so friendly!

 I knew that the medina was a maze of tiny little streets, and that Fez has the largest medina in Morocco, but those facts really don’t hit home until you get lost and can’t find your way back.
 There are over 9,000 little streets and micro alleyways that make up the Old City.
 The first day we had a guide, and if you visit, I highly suggest you hire one.
-If you don’t, you’ll have to pay someone off the street to guide you back to your riad (this was us… day two!)
+If you don’t, you’ll have to pay someone off the street to guide you back to your riad (this was us… day two!).

 If they need money at any point, they sell the rugs through brokers on consignment.
 It was a little sad, really, to hear how much love and work goes into these, and they may have to part with them for financial reasons.)
 I caught myself holding my breath a few times while listening to the stories of some of these rugs.

 In the Medina, you’ll also pass by the leather tanneries, spice merchants, shoe and clothing vendors, lamp shops, ceramic artists, and it just goes on and on... street after street until you have no idea where you are!
 If your tweens and teens like to shop, Fez is a really exciting place to do that.
 It’s truly an experience that must be embraced, and you can always take a sensory break on a rooftop restaurant to wind down a bit.
-From a homeschool standpoint, our girls had a very intense learning experience for two days!
+From a worldschooling /homeschool standpoint, our girls had a very intense learning experience for two days!

 Hands down, the best food we have ever eaten in our travels was in Morocco.
-Even our picky tween and teen loved every single dish they ate... from vegetable tagine, to couscous, to the little appetizers they called “salad”.
-Food is serious business in Morocco, rich with slow-cooked flavor and exciting spices and if it’s a hit with both of our girls, you can be assured it’s fantastic!
+Even our picky tween and teen loved every single dish they ate... from vegetable tagine, to couscous, to the little appetisers they called “salad”.
+Food is serious business in Morocco, rich with slow-cooked flavour and exciting spices and if it’s a hit with both of our girls, you can be assured it’s fantastic!